avanti-bg

 2. Be Honest (But Constructive)

 Honest feedback helps candidates grow, while vague or misleading feedback does the opposite.
-Avoid generic responses like “We went with someone more experienced”—instead, be clear about what experience was missing and why it was relevant to the role.
+Avoid generic responses like “We went with someone more experience”—instead, be clear about what experience was missing and why it was relevant to the role.

 3. Highlight Strengths